 Business Model Innovation

-The company is operating on a vision that your room should reflect the fact that ‘we know you’.
-This level of personalization is calling for Marriott to fundamentally absorb customer data and analyse it in myriad ways.
+The company is transforming your room to reflect the fact that ‘we know you’.
+This level of personalization additionally calls for Marriott to fundamentally absorb digital customer data and analyze it in myriad ways.
 It is leveraging partnerships and technologies through companies like Salesforce to equip its sales leaders with a better understanding of its customers to make an informed pitch.

 The company believes that there will be some level of automation but not enough to completely eliminate the human touch.
 It intends to balance the two and utilize its human capital to deliver a better customer experience.
-The firm is also trying to disrupt the landline, an age-old communication tool used by customers to interact with hotel associates, and leverage modern communication tools to make customer experience simpler, faster and more seamless.
+The firm is also trying to disrupt the landline which the customers use to interact with hotel associates, and leverage modern communication tools to make customer experience simpler, faster and more seamless.

 Marriott’s game is to use technology in every aspect of its business.
 From managing and training employees to giving their people access to tools enabling them through better training, are some of the ways Marriott is looking to prioritize technology.

-In the future, Marriott intends to use technologies like voice recognition and computer vision to make customer journeys personalized and frictionless whilst maintaining the human connect and the cultural ethos of Marriott.
-With 750,000 people around the world enabling Marriott to achieve its vision, it is critical for the company to make them feel involved and have a clear growth map.
+In the future, Marriott intends to use digital transformations like voice recognition and computer vision to make customer journeys personalized and frictionless in addition to maintaining the human connection and the cultural ethos of Marriott.
+With 750,000 people around the world enabling Marriott to achieve its vision, it is critical for the company to make them feel involved and also have a clear growth map.
 Hence, digital is a critical enabler for them.